need4sleepeaa/Halo-CE/README.md

-# A text based game version of Halo: Combat Evolved
+## A slightly altered text-based game version of Halo: Combat Evolved